Erin McDermott Announced as Harvard’s First Woman Athletic Director

 5.7.20

-Faculty of Arts and Science dean Claudine Gay announced this afternoon that Erin McDermott will become the University’s new Nichols Family Athletic Director, the first woman to fill the role in Harvard history.
+Faculty of Arts and Sciences dean Claudine Gay announced this afternoon that Erin McDermott will become the University’s new Nichols Family Athletic Director, the first woman to fill the role in Harvard history.

 McDermott will begin at Harvard on July 1, 2020, succeeding Robert L. Scalise, who has held the position since 2001.